- Part 1 - using Terraform to describe and build the infrastructure

 You should be able to hit http://localhost:4000 now.

-task will require that you have the AWS CLI installed on your computer and your AWS access_key and secret setup correctly.
-See AWS Documentation to set it up locally.
+The push task will require that you have the AWS Cli installed on your computer and your AWS access_key and secret setup correctly.
+See the docs to set it up locally.

 Deploy!